Dangerous Moves

 Dangerous Moves (La Diagonale du fou, "The Fool's Diagonal", referring to the chess piece called the bishop in English but the fool in French) is a 1984 French-language film directed by Richard Dembo and produced by Arthur Cohn.
 It stars Michel Piccoli, Alexandre Arbatt, as well as Liv Ullmann, Leslie Caron, and Bernhard Wicki in supporting roles.
 The film was a co-production between companies in France and Switzerland.
 It tells the story of two very different men competing in the final match of the World Chess Championship.
 One is a 52-year-old Soviet Jew who holds the title, and the other is a 35-year-old genius who defected to the West several years earlier.

 Plot

-The film follows the story of two chess grandmasters, Akiva Liebskind from the Soviet Union and Pavius Fromm from Hungary, who compete in a world championship match in Geneva, Switzerland.
-The game of chess serves as the backdrop to explore the complex personal and political issues that the two players face.
+The film follows the story of two chess grandmasters, Akiva Liebskind, ever loyal to the Soviet Union and Pavius Fromm, a Hungarian dissident, who compete in a world championship match in Geneva, Switzerland.

-Akiva is a Jewish chess player from the Soviet Union who is haunted by his past experiences during the Holocaust.
-He is pitted against Pavius, a young and ambitious player from Hungary who is supported by his government.

 As the match unfolds, the two players engage in a series of intense and strategic chess moves, but their personal issues and political pressures continue to impact their game.
-Akiva, for example, is struggling with his identity and is feeling increasingly isolated from the Soviet Union, while Pavius is dealing with the conflicting demands of his government and his own ambitions.

-As the game progresses, the stakes become higher, and the players become more emotionally invested in the outcome.
-Ultimately, the game reaches a dramatic conclusion that has far-reaching consequences for both players.

-Throughout the film, there are flashbacks that provide insight into the players' personal lives and the political contexts that they are operating in.
-The film explores themes such as identity, ambition, loyalty, and the role of politics in shaping personal lives.
+Akiva struggles with a serious heart condition while Pavius must contend with the consequences of defecting.

+As the game progresses, the pressure begins to take its toll on the players.
+Akiva's health spirals.
+Fromm's personal life disintegrates.
+Game after game the cat and mouse tactics of power, espionage, and patriotism all become part of a game from which neither man can emerge truly victorious.

+A great movie for people who love the game of chess.